 Look no further for restaurant-quality Spring Rolls that are unbelievably easy to make, delicious and healthy!
 I like to serve them with homemade peanut sauce for dipping and they make a great light lunch, dinner or appetizer.

-I’ve mentioned before that I’m completely obsessed with Vietnamese and Thai food recipes, and I’ve perfected some of my restaurant favorites in my own kitchen, including Thai Chicken Lettuce Wraps Pho soup and Panang curry that I make from home often.
+I’ve mentioned before that I’m completely obsessed with Vietnamese and Thai food recipes, and I’ve loved trying to recreate some of my restaurant favorites in my own kitchen, including Thai Chicken Lettuce Wraps, Pho soup and Panang curry.

 What I love about this recipe:

 - Adaptable: this recipe is extremely forgiving, and easy to adapt to use ingredients that you like and have on hand.
 I’m sharing what I typically put in them, but the options are endless, including bean sprouts, chicken, lettuce, bell peppers avocado.

 - The dipping sauce: a simple peanut sweet chili sauce that puts them over the top!

 Assemble all of your ingredients together, including the chopped veggies, cooked chicken or shrimp, noodles, herbs, and rice paper wrappers.
 Chop all of your vegetables into long, thin slices.
 I like to shred the carrot, but you can cut it julienne if you’d like.

 1. Dip wrappers in water.
 Fill a large shallow dish or pie plate with an inch or so of water.

 Remove one rice paper wrapper from the package, and place it in the water to soak.
 Allow it to soak for about 10 to 15 seconds and then remove and place on a cutting board or countertop.
 The rice wrapper should still feel pretty firm at this point.
 It will soften as it sits and as you add the filling ingredients.
 (If you let it soak for too long it will tear more easily when rolled).